 We delivered a total return this year of 10.1% and met our dividend target for the year.
 The portfolio overall has proved resilient and we continue to see good earnings momentum.
-The performance of individual portfolio companies is discussed on pages 34 to 36.
+The performance of individual portfolio companies is discussed in the Portfolio review section.